 Jesus washes away the filth of selfishness from them and frees them from the stench of their arrogance.

-That’s how He makes them, that’s how He makes us fit for the table.
-In this way, we become capable of community for the new feast that God has in store for us.
+That’s how He makes them; that’s how He makes us fit for the table.
+In this way, we become capable of community for the new feast God has in store for us.
 So He gives us an example.
 So He leaves the standard for us as a Church, as His disciples.

 Jesus is humble.
 He lets himself down.
-He gives everything and goes up to the cross, where the last and the very last will be taken from Him.
+He gives everything and goes up to the cross, where the last and the last will be taken from Him.

 Maundy Thursday Prayer

 Lord Jesus, you said, “For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.”
 Only a man free from pride is able to live in truth.

 Therefore, please, Jesus, help me to discover you.
 Help to learn to rely not on fragile human possibilities but on You and your love.